-Looted Judaic a and Judaica with Provenance Gaps in Country Yes
+Looted Judaic a and Judaica a with Provenance Gaps in Country Yes Existing Projects Overview Looted Cultural Property Databases Publications Sources: (1) Herman, Dana.

-Existing Projects

-Overview Looted Cultural Property Databases

-Publications Sources: Herman, Dana.
 Hashavat Avedah: A History of Jewish Cultural Reconstruction, Inc. Department of History, McGill University, Montreal, October 2008.
-Herman, Dana.
+(2) Herman, Dana.
 "A Band Plucked Out of the Fire': The Distribution of Heiress Jewish Cultural Property by the Jewish Cultural Reconstruction, Inc. 1947-1952."
 Neglected Witnesses.
 The Fate of Ceremonial Objects During the Second World War and After.
 Heimann-Jelinek, Felicitas.
 Cohen, Julie-Marthe (ed.)
 Builth Wells: Institute of Art And Law, 2011.
-Harris, Ben.
+(3) Harris, Ben.
 "Rivera's contacts with Jews among treasures in Mexican Jewish archive."
 JTA 5 October 2009.
-Gallas, Elisabeth.Das Leichenhaus der Bücher.
+(4) Gallas, Elisabeth.
+Das Leichenhaus der Bücher.
 Kulturrestitution und jüdisches Geschichtsdenken nach 1945.
 Schriften des Simon-Dubnow-Instituts, Band 19, Göttingen: Vandenhock & Rupecht, 2013, p.
 184. Mexico received 804 heirless books from the JCR after World War II, some of which were placed at the Centro de Documentación e Investigación de la Comunidad Ashkenazi de México.
 However, Mexico did not collect its full share of ceremonial objects since it did not return its signed agreement with the JCR, nor did it send a check covering the necessary shipping costs.
 (Herman, "A Band Plucked out of the Fire", p.
-53)

-Information from Other Sources

-Historical Commission

-Selected Bibliography → Please note that the general literature may also contain information on the specific country.
+53) Information from Other Sources meeting only controlling, 11 2 and 1 decided out of die 1 fe , p.
+23) Historical Commission Selected that the general literature may also contain information on the specific country.
+Bibliography Notes

-Notes